izzi-ink/1771-netlified-jekyll/pages/about.md

  I am responsible for performing the following duties:

   * Facilitation of cross-functional teams and deliverables that concern UI items;
   * Provide technical expertise to the BA, UI Analyst, design teams and quality assurance teams;
   * I take responsibility for all UI design artifactss across the entire SDLC process;
   * I own the Key Performance Indicators for the iCBS Design System as Product;
   * I manage the  Sprint Backlog for UI project deliverables;
   * I keep an eye on the ways of work and interlocking processes, relating to front-end design;
   * I monitor and document standards and ways of work playbooks;
   * I actively keep abreast of new technology and tools and make this available to teams;
   * I play an active role in facilitation between the SARS Customer Experience Team, Interfront and the SARS Business Systems Unit;
   * I run daily stand-ups with the UI Analyst Team and represent the team at various project standups;
   * I assist the UI Analyst and Development team with  interpretation of use cases and requirements by distilling and summarising core requirements;
   * Stimulate and improve collaboration between individuals and teams;
   * Run regular skill sharing workshops on Fridays "Coding Fridays";
   * Share and coach on best practices;
   * Prepare checkin progress reports to the Operations Director;
   * Prepare project reports for the weekly progress check-in sessions with the Operations Director;
   * Coordinate activities to ensure consistencies between User Interfaces and component design for all solutions in the iCBS Solution suite;
   * I am responsible to ensure continuous improvement in delivery of design artefacts delivered to BA and Dev Team;
   * I Ensure Improved value add to Functional Requirement Specifications,  Software (System) Requirement Specifications and Architecture Design Specifications, in the form of a UI-spec / Addendum to other specifications;
   * Assist with the functional decomposition of system features;
   * Assist the UX-UI Team with component audits;
   * I assist with analysis required for ECPs (Engineering Change Proposals), i.e. Change Requests;
   * I am responsible for providing an overview of the Interfront Customs and Border Solution (iCBS) Product Suite for new staff;
   * I am responsible for writing the usability test cases for all User Interfaces;
   * I am responsible to actively monitor DevOps and QA processes and initiatives to advocate the role of UX-UI in cross-cutting disciplines;

 #### Completed Projects in role as Senior BA

   * SARS Tariff Management System (2012 to 2013);
   * Import Control System for Customs Office of Luxembourg: ICS (2013 to 2014);

 #### Projects in role as UX-UI Team Coordinator

   * iCBS UI Design Standards and Guidelines (*concluded*);
   * iCBS Living Style Guide, a technical artifact UI Component Explorer (*concluded*);
   * Coordinate UI Deliverables for Registration Licensing and Accreditation System Solution (*ongoing*);
   * Coordinate UI Deliverables for Reporting of Conveyances and Goods System Solution (*ongoing*);
   * Coordinate UI Deliverables for Customs Support Portal (*ongoing*);
   * Usability Test Designs for end-user engagement sessions;
   * User Satisfaction Survey Design;
- * Facilitator: end-user engagement workshop sessions for SARS Case Management software solution (*concluded*).
+  * Facilitator: end-user engagement workshop sessions for SARS Case Management software solution (*concluded*)

 #### Projects in role as Enterprise Business Analyst and in Project Management

   * Intern Program Design (*Lead and ongoing consultant*);
   * UX-UI Design System (*Product Owner*);
   * Organisational Competency Framework (*Project Manager for Skills Framework Initiative*);

 #### Active Projects as UX-UI Team Coordinator

   * iCBS Design System;
   * Project Manager of the Skills Framework (Competency Framework) Project;
   * Customs Trader Portal: Registration Licensing and Accreditation;
   * Customs Operations Portal: Reporting and Conveyances of Goods;
   * Customs Support Portal;

 #### Skills used at Interfront:

 #### Analysis Design and Architecture

   * Requirements elicitation and documentation;
   * UML Modeling;
   * Low-fidelity UI Design: Wireframes;
   * High-fidelity Prototypes: Adobe XD Detail Design;
   * Workshop facilitation;

 #### Software Engineering and Programming Skills

   * HTML5; (*proficient*)
   * CSS3; (*competent*)
   * Bootstrap; (*novice*)
   * AngularJS; (*novice*)
   * Angular 5.2.5 (*beginner*)
   * SPA Design (*General Understanding and Architecture*)
   * Java; (*Coaching and Mentoring Graduate Interns in Java Fundamentals*)
   * REST API Design using Swagger (*Investigating tool to assist Back-end Dev Teams with API Design*)
   * Spring Boot (*coaching Graduate Interns in collaboration with Development Team Leads*)
   * NodeJS (*beginner*)
   * Modern Web Front-end tools (*Solid understanding of Task Runners, Package Managers and Test Suites*)

 #### Tools and Technology

   * Sparx Enterprise Architect (*I used it for UML Modeling*);
   * Atlassian Product Suite (*JIRA, Confluence and Stash for Git*);
   * Balsamiq (*I occasionally use it for the creation of wireframes*);
   * Adobe XD; (*I use it to review and clean-up high-fidelity design mock-ups*);
   * Sketch (*reviewing as Adobe XD alternative for design and prototyping*);
   * Git (*I actively use Git for version control, we use the Git Flow process*);
   * IntelliJ (*Occasionally use as IDE when reviewing code*);
   * VS Code (*My preferred IDE, for writing HTML, CSS and JS and MarkDown, previously used Atom*);

 #### Thought Leadership

   * Graduate Intern Program Design;
   * IntelliLab (*Hobby club, for MAKERS, 3D Printing, Arduino and RasberriPi tinkering*);
   * Skills Framework initiative;
   * Business process improvement;
   * Developer and Design Advocate: Emerging technology monitoring;

 #### Soft skills used at Interfront

   * Mentoring and Coaching;
   * Workshop facilitation;
   * Methodologies, templates and tool set development;
   * Software Development Process Improvement;
   * Project Management;
   * Stakeholder relationship management;
   * Training and development;
   * Learning and development management;

 #### Personal learning and R&D initiatives

   * CRUD app with Apollo, GraphQL, NodeJs, Express, MongoDB;
   * React;
   * VUE;
   * ES6: JS Refresher Courses;
   * TypeScript;
   * SVG Animation;
   * StoryBook for Angular;
   * Jest/Puppeteer.

 ---